Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * Class A: The Class A is the simplest class of devices.
 The device is allowed to transmit at any time, randomly selecting a communication channel.
-  The network may reply with a downlink in one of the 2 receive windows immediately following the uplinks.
-Therefore, the network cannot initiate a downlink, it has to wait for the next uplink from the device to get a downlink opportunity.
+  The Network Gateway may reply with a downlink in one of the 2 receive windows immediately following the uplinks.
+Therefore, the Network Gateway cannot initiate a downlink, it has to wait for the next uplink from the device to get a downlink opportunity.
 The Class A is the lowest power device class.
 * Class B: Class B devices implement all the functionalities of Class A devices, but also schedule periodic listen windows.
-Therefore, opposed to the Class A devices, Class B devices can receive downlinks that are initiated by the network and not following an uplink.
+Therefore, opposed to the Class A devices, Class B devices can receive downlinks that are initiated by the Network Gateway and not following an uplink.
 There is a trade-off between the periodicity of those scheduled Class B listen windows and the power consumption of the device.
 The lower the downlink latency, the higher the power consumption.